ros-infrastructure/ros_buildfarm/doc/jobs/prerelease_jobs.rst

 The following scripts are the entry points for *prerelease* jobs:

-* ``generate_prerelease_script.py`` generates a *shell* script which will run the prerelease on a local machine.
+* **generate_prerelease_script.py** generates a *shell* script which will run the *prerelease* task on a local machine.

+  This is the only script interpreted with Python 2 to make it easier for users to install ``python-ros-buildfarm`` side-by-side with other ROS Python 2 packages.

 The build process in detail
 ---------------------------

-The underlay workspace is processed in the same way as in a *devel* job.
+The underlay workspace is processed in the same way as in a `*devel* <devel_jobs.rst#the-build-process-in-detail>`_ job.
 The only difference is that the workspace can contain more than one source repository.